Skip to content

 References

-[1] National Scholarship Providers Association – Research on scholarship selection criteria and committee decision-making processes across member organizations
+[1] National Scholarship Providers Association – Research on scholarship selection criteria and committee decision-making processes across member organizations.

 [2] The Chronicle of Higher Education – Analysis of successful scholarship application strategies and common mistakes in student essays